-The East Asian-Australasian Flyway (EAAF) is one of eight broad shorebird flyways across the world, and one of several flyways within the Pacific Coast Joint Venture.
+Editor's Note: The East Asian-Australasian Flyway (EAAF) is one of eight broad shorebird flyways across the world, and one of several flyways within Pacific Birds Habitat Joint Venture.
 Researchers have begun to better understand the migratory routes of birds using the EAAF, thanks to technology that allows researchers to track birds across lengthy migration routes.
 The Yellow Sea, bordering China and North and South Korea, is one of the areas of highest concern along the flyway, due to dramatic habitat alteration.

 Dr. Richard Fuller, University of Queensland, Australia contributed this story from the wintering grounds of the Bar-tailed Godwit.
 You can learn more about Dr. Fuller’s work, and the work of researchers in the Northern Hemisphere, by following the links at the end of this article.